Deploy Gin App on Seenode | Gin Hosting & Deployment Guide | Seenode Docs

 2. Install Gin: go get github.com/gin-gonic/gin

-3. Configure to listen on port 80
+3. Configure your server to listen on the port you’ll set in the dashboard (for example, 80 or 8080)

 Now that your Gin application is deployed, here are some things you might want to do next: